Kallak mine: Impact and resistance

 Dam safety research points at the problems of combining hydro power with tailing dams, within the same system.
 In Sweden this would be the first time such a combination is made, and thereby this would be a full-scale experiment with major risks for people and drinking water provision downstream, amongst other the cities of Boden and Luleå.

 In 2014, Norrbotten County said no to further mining in Kallak; the case would be closed if the Swedish governmental geology decision-making body Bergsstaten had agreed with Norrbotten County.
 However, Bergsstaten overruled the county and it was up to the government of Sweden to give a final answer to the question.

 In summer 2019 over 1000 people got together in a Rainbow Gathering tent camp in Kallak in solidarity with the Sámi people.

 In February 2020, the Swedish Government finally refused their application.
 However Beowulf has continued to express an interest in mining at Kallak.
 In December 2021, the new Prime Minister of Sweden, Magdalena Andersson, said that Sweden needed more mines, and shares rose in Beowulf after this announcement.
 With Swedish Green Party, which opposed the project, no longer in the governing coalition, the issue of allowance for the mining project reopened.
 In February 2022 advisors of the U.N.
 Human Rights Council and local Saami population protested against it together with Greta Thunberg.
 On February 2, 2022, the Sámi Parliament of Sweden submitted its opinion concerning a new mine in Kallak to the Ministry of Enterprise and Innovation (Sweden).

 Despite the protests, on March 22, 2022, the Swedish Ministry of Enterprise, Energy and Communications, under a set of environmental protection-related conditions, gave a permission to Beowulf to proceed with the mining project.
 Before the mine is established, the project needs to be approved by the Swedish environmental court.

+In September 2022 The Greta Thunberg Foundation donated SEK 2,000,000 (~ EUR 184,000) to the indigenous Jåhkåganska Sámi community in Jokkmokk municipality to support the Sámi communities legal fight against the Swedish government's decision to allow an iron mine in Gállok/Kallak.

+The UNESCO World Heritage Committee has examined a report of the Swedish National Heritage Board and requests the authority to provide an updated report on the state of conservation of the World Heritage Laponia and the implementation of recommendations by 1st February 2025.